 Diaphragmatic breathing

-1. Lie on your back.
+- Lie on your back with your knees bent and feet flat.
 Place one or both of your hands over your belly.

-3. Breathe out slowly through pursed lips, like you’re blowing out candles.
+- Breathe out slowly through pursed lips, as if you’re blowing out candles.
 As you breathe out, slowly and gently pull your belly towards your spine.

 Repeat this movement 5 times.
 If your care team gives you different instructions, follow those instead.

-This stretch is a good way to loosen the muscles in your chest and help air move in and out of your lungs.
-This helps to increase the amount of oxygen in your whole body.
+This stretch loosens your chest muscles and helps air move in and out of your lungs.
+This can bring more oxygen into your whole body.

-4. Breathe out through pursed lips (like you’re blowing out candles) for 8 seconds.
+- Breathe out through pursed lips (as if you’re blowing out candles) for 8 seconds.
 As you do, slowly lower your arms back to your sides.
 Keep your elbows straight.

 Repeat this movement 5 times.
 If your care team gives you different instructions, follow those instead.